relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 - If the `Cleansed Extracted Text` field contains more than 30mb of text then results will not be populated for the `Trace Is Spam` field.

 **Using Results**
 To remove all Spam content from generating false-positive alerts, it is suggested that you add a `Trace Is Spam = Spam` condition to the Saved Search used on the `Omit from Alert Rules` setting on the `Rule Evaluation` Task.
-All communication get a Spam determination, but it's suggested that you don't omit attachments that have been classified as Spam or internal and outbound communications (see Communication Direction Data Transformation).
+All communication get a Spam determination, but it's suggested that you don't omit attachments or internal and outbound communications (see Communication Direction Data Transformation) that have been classified as Spam.
 Find more information on `Omit from Alert Rules` [here]({{ site.baseurl }}{% link docs/administrator_guide/alerting/omit_from_alert_rules.md %})

 To eliminate the likelihood false-positive spam detection, the threshold for classifying a communication as `Spam` is high.
 {: .info}